What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 The shade of the deck stain is an important factor to consider as it affects the deck’s appearance.
 Various wood stains offer different looks, so it’s important to choose the right shade.

 Lighter stain looks natural, while darker stain creates a more dramatic effect.
-Furthermore, there are varying degrees of transparency available in stains, such as opaque or semi-transparent.
+I’ve also experimented with different levels of transparency like opaque and semi-transparent stains.

 Certain stains enable the wood’s natural grain to be visible, so select the level of shade that best achieves your desired appearance.